 Now that you have created a beautiful area out of your side yard, stop to enjoy it.
 If your side yard is large enough, a seating nook can turn it into a private getaway.

-With a noteworthy entryway and a lovely path to follow, the exit must not be neglected.
+With a noteworthy entryway and a lovely path to follow, do not neglect the exit.
 A gate at the rear won’t necessarily be out of place provided it holds its own in good looks and utility.
-Consider having a focal point as you near the end of the side yard, such as a strategically placed object of art or well-framed view.
+Also, consider having a focal point as you near the end of the side yard, such as a strategically placed object of art or well-framed view.

 With some creativity and inspiration, you can transform what could have been forgotten space into an enjoyable outdoor area.
 Have ideas for your side yard?
-Let us know in the comments below.
+Talk to one of our designers to help make it happen..